-This section covers everything you need to know about the OpenESM datasets and metadata, their structure, and how to work with them effectively.
+This section covers everything you need to know about the openESM datasets and metadata, their structure, and how to work with them effectively.

 Datasets